 If the cat can't be treated by a groomer either, The Happy Cat can sedate your cat at the grooming salon; there is a vet on site who will administer the anaesthesia.

 This way, your cat undergoes a stress-free treatment, and all tangling or matting can be removed easily, quickly and without pain or excessive stress.

 Sedation is not available when your cat is groomed at your own home.

-Go to ‘Cat grooming salon’ for more information.
+Go to ‘Cat grooming salon’ for more information, or make an appointment.